anyscale/templates/templates/fine-tune-llm_v2/cookbooks/optimize_cost/README.md

 ## Deepspeed configs

 By default, we encourage everyone to use Zero-DP stage 3 with parameter and optimizare's state offloading to be the safest in terms of memory consumption.
 But this setting is not the fastest.
-You can find other typical deepseepd configurations under `deepspeed_Configs`.
+You can find other typical deepspeed configurations under `deepspeed_configs`.
 A complete doc on all the configurations can be found on [deepspeeds doc page](https://www.deepspeed.ai/docs/config-json/).

 You can try deactivating parameter offloading for smaller models to speed the training up, if you still have room before OOMing or your context length is small enough to leave some room for memory.
 You can also change the states of Zero-DP to see how they speed the training up for your use-case.
 In the YAML all you have to do is change something like: